hoijui/ReZipDoc/README.md

 is that the actual file stored in the repository is still a ZIP file.
-Thus, in many cases, it will still work _as-is_ with the respective application (for example Open Office), even if it is obtained without going through a re-packing-with-compression filter.
+Thus, in many cases, it will still work _as-is_ with the respective application (for example Open Office), even if it is obtained without going through the re-packing-with-compression smudge filter, so for example when downloading the file through a web-interface, instead of checking it out with git.

 ## Observations